rezavai92/nodejs-chat-app/README.md

 # nodejs-chat-app

 ##Go Chatty
-A very basic but functional chat applicaiton made with node js and websockets
+A very basic but functional chat applicaiton made with node js and websockets.

+key features:

+1) real time chat
+2)seeing location in the map
+3) autmatic detection of profane words and will not be sent .

 this web app is live at
 https://reza-chat-app.herokuapp.com/